 The US Virgin Islands requires all travelers to:

-- Have either a negative PCR test (oral or nasal) valid from the previous five days or a positive antibody serology (blood) test from the previous four months.
+- Obtain a negative PCR test (oral or nasal) valid from the previous five days.
 Anyone ages 5 and up must complete the online travel screening portal within five (5) days of their arrival date to obtain their travel certification.